Tristinsorrells1/NYT-In-A-Hurry/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

+Keep up with the news no matter where you are, what device you're using, or how little time you have to find stories.

-This application allows users to quickly browse through only the top stories from the New York Time seach day.
-Users can filters the stories by category, for example, 'Arts' or 'Technology'.
-Users are also able to click on a story to see more details about it, and also be provided a link to read the full story on the New york Times website.
+This application allows users to quickly browse through only the top stories from the New York Times that day.
+Users can filters the stories by category, such as 'Arts' or 'Technology', which improves the UX by allowing the user to find articles that cater to their specific interests.
+Users are able to click on a story to see more details about it, and also be provided a link to read the full story on the New York Times website.
+This website is fully responsive, providing an optimized browsing experience on desktop, mobile, and tablet devices.

 </div>